Why are Man City suing the Premier League and what happens next?

 Is this linked to the league’s 115 charges against City?

-This is a separate legal case to the Premier League’s 115 charges against City for breaching its financial regulations from 2009 and 2018, which City deny – but it is clearly linked.
+This is a separate legal case to the Premier League’s 115 charges against City for breaching its financial regulations from 2009 and 2018, which City deny – but the subject matter is clearly linked.

-Part of the rap sheet on City was around the vast sponsorship money the club received from Abu Dhabi.
-By suing the Premier League over those very rules, City are effectively trying to undermine the Premier League’s case against them.
+Part of the case against City was around the sponsorship money the club received from Abu Dhabi.
+By suing the Premier League over those very rules, it looks as though City are effectively trying to undermine the Premier League’s case against them.

 The hearing begins on Monday and has no fixed end date.
 These are arbitration proceedings, which are held in private and are confidential, so we may not hear much about them until a decision is reached.